kzahedi/MC/README.md

 The files and data used in that publication can be found in the directory <b> matlab</b>.
 Running the script <b> analyse_hopping_data </b> will produce the results found in the publication.

+A C++ implementation can be found at [https://github.com/kzahedi/entropy.](https://github.com/kzahedi/entropy)